joyent/triton-kbmapi/docs/index.md

 Which was translated into:
 1. KBMAPI must maintain an inventory of where each configuration is present and whether it is staged or active.
 This inventory needs to be robust in the face of down or rebooting nodes at any point during the staging and activation phases.
-2. There should be a way to unstage a staged recovery configuration.
-3. There should be a way to replace a staged recovery configuration.
-4. There must be a way to unstage or replace a staged recovery configuration.
+2. There must be a way to unstage or replace a staged recovery configuration.
-5. A mechanism for activating a staged configuration on a single compute node must exist.
+3. A mechanism for activating a staged configuration on a single compute node must exist.

 Each configuration object contains a template, which is a base64 encoded string created by the cmd `pivy-box template create -i <name> ...`.